stanford-stats195/winter2023/installation.md

 nav_order: 4
 ---

 To get started with R, you should download R as well as RStudio, a software application that makes R easier to use.
+Please install R and RStudio before the second meeting of the course (details below).

 ## Installing R
 <br>